Sumi-e Artists of Canada

 Bringing Home the Christmas Tree by Gary Bist also received an honourable mention.
 Baoxing Zhang wrote these comments.

-Gray, dark, and white created created a strong winter sense and Christmas atmosphere.
+Gray, dark, and white created a strong winter sense and Christmas atmosphere.
 Strong contrast between the forest and snow, strongly inked people carrying a Christmas tree in the snow, free touch of the branches, those elements make this sumi-e painting very attractive.
 Well done!

 Another honourary mention went to Roslyn Levin for Too Much Catnip.
 The comments for her painting.